BruceEckel/RethinkingObjects/README.md

 ```
 hatch shell
 ```
-Which sets up and configures a virtual environment.
+This sets up and configures a virtual environment.
 Now you can run:
 ```
 pytest
 ruff check .